-The school expects all children to behave appropriately, and all adults are required to respond to children and fellow adults in a suitable manner.
+At Jennett's Park we expect all children to behave appropriately and all adults are required to respond to children and fellow adults in a suitable manner.
 Adults must embody and model these expectations for all children.

 6) Definitions

 Misbehaviour is defined as: